nealey/uilleann/README.md

 I need a better name for this project.

-Chanter
+Daye
+====

+Based on David Daye's Budget Drones and Penny Chanter owned by me.
+David Daye has published extensive notes on how to recreate his builds at <https://daye1.com/>, including measurements for these parts.

+Rowsome
 =======

-The chanter is based on the O'Flynn Leo Rewsome set, documented at pipers.id.
+This is based on the O'Flynn Leo Rewsome set, documented at pipers.id.

 http://pipers.ie/source/section/?sectionId=8 has been invaluable, providing